Rick Ritter joined WJZ in May 2014.

-Born and raised in Philadelphia and South Jersey, Rick is thrilled to come back to the Northeast!
+Born and raised in Philadelphia and South Jersey, Rick’s thrilled to be working in the Northeast.

-Rick started his career at WMGM-TV in Atlantic City, N.J., where he was a news and sports reporter/anchor.
+Rick started his career at WMGM-TV in Atlantic City where he was a news and sports anchor/reporter.

-He graduated from Widener University in Pennsylvania with a degree in communications.
-During college, he started all four years for the university’s football team as a wide receiver and was selected to play in a national all-star game in Salem, Va.
+He graduated from Widener University in Pennsylvania where he started all four years for the university’s football team as a wide receiver and was selected to play in a national all-star game in Salem, Va.

-Rick lives in the city with his fiancée.
-They love spending time with their family, friends and uncovering everything Baltimore has to offer!
+Rick lives in the city with his wife.
+They love spending time with their family and friends, and uncovering everything Baltimore has to offer.

 You can follow Rick on Twitter & Facebook, or e-mail him: